ACEPI's Decalogue is a set of rules and commitments that the Issuers who are associated to it (“ACEPI's Partners”) have decided to share and respect.

 Rule #7 – Cost-related information will be easily retreivable.

-Since investors typically take their purchasing decisions through an analysis of risk-and-return profiles and costs, issuers will provide a clear prospectus of all costs the investor will bear by purchasing a certificate, including both those implicit in the purchase price and those which may potentially arise throughout the life of the certificate.
+Since investors typically take their purchasing decisions through an analysis of risk-and-return profiles and costs, issuers will provide a clear information of all costs only that we are aware of and commissions the investor will bear, including those implicit in the purchase price, any fees paid to third parties in the secondary market phase and those costs which may potentially arise throughout the life of the product.
+The members should furthermore recommend that their sales partners also disclose the relevant commissions they receive in their product information sheets.

 Rule #8 – Issuers grant the existence of a secondary market.